BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FPU.md

 ---

 Sum is much mode complicated than product.
-In our FPU, sum is implemented with the double-precision register 'X'.
+In our FPU, sum is implemented with the double-precision register `X`.
 We will see later that is it useful to to so, for the FMA operations.
-We are going to use a second double-precision register 'Y', to store the other operand of the addition.
+We are going to use a second double-precision register `Y`, to store the other operand of the addition.

 Basically, we are going to compute `X_frac + Y_frac`, but for this to be